 By clicking on "Save and print your evaluation report" you will be able to print out a screenshot of your assessment results.

-Only you and the institution/organisation in charge of your selection or coordinating your EVS project will receive the results of your language assessment.
+Only you and the institution/organisation in charge of your selection or coordinating your volunteering project will receive the results of your language assessment.
 For Higher Education students and trainees, results will not be communicated to the receiving institution/organisation.
-For EVS volunteers and VET learners, results will not be communicated automatically to other organisation(s) in the project.
+For Erasmus+ volunteers and VET learners, results will not be communicated automatically to other organisation(s) in the project.

-The results of the Erasmus+ OLS language assessments do not prevent anyone from taking part in the Erasmus+ mobility programme.
+The results of the OLS language assessments do not prevent anyone from taking part in the Erasmus+ or European Solidarity Corps mobility programmes.
 Results may be used by the sending institution/coordinating organisation to identify the participants most in need of linguistic support.

-At the end of your Erasmus+ mobility period, you are required to complete another language assessment to check the progress made in your language competence during your stay abroad.
+At the end of your Erasmus+ or European Solidarity Corps period, you are required to complete another language assessment to check the progress made in your language competence during your stay abroad.
 On your welcome page, you will find a notification informing you of when your final language assessment will be available.

 You will be able to download the PDF file of your final language assessment results by clicking on the “My final language assessment results” button, located on your welcome page.

-There are no negative repercussions if your language level has not changed during your Erasmus+ mobility programme.
+There are no negative repercussions if your language level has not changed during your Erasmus+ or European Solidarity Corps mobility programme.